Pei Yan: During Empress Dowager Wu's regency

-In spring 684, Emperor Zhongzong, despite Empress Dowager Wu's dictatorial and all-powerful regency, attempted to assert some key personnel decisions of his own—trying to make his father-in-law Wei Xuanzhen (韋玄貞, the father of his wife Empress Wei) Shizhong, and also trying to give an office of the fifth rank (within the nine-rank Tang governmental structure) to his wet nurse's son.
+In spring 684, Emperor Zhongzong, despite Empress Dowager Wu's regency, attempted to assert some key personnel decisions of his own—trying to make his father-in-law Wei Xuanzhen (韋玄貞, the father of his wife Empress Wei) Shizhong, and also trying to give an office of the fifth rank (within the nine-rank Tang governmental structure) to his wet nurse's son.
 Pei opposed both commissions, and Emperor Zhongzong, in frustration, stated, "What would be wrong even if I give the empire to Wei Xuanzhen?
 Why do you care that he is made Shizhong?"
 Concerned, Pei reported this to Empress Dowager Wu.
 She, in response, ordered Pei and fellow chancellor Liu Yizhi, as well as the generals Cheng Wuting and Zhang Qianxu, lead troops into the palace, and then issued an edict deposing Emperor Zhongzong and demoting him to the title of Prince of Luling, replacing him with his younger brother Li Dan the Prince of Yu (as Emperor Ruizong).
-She, however, held onto all imperial absolute power as regent, and Emperor Ruizong had no real power, even legal.
+She, however, held onto all imperial power as regent, and Emperor Ruizong had no real power.
 For his contributions in this matter, Pei was given a noble title.